guanyixi/docker-nginx-wordpress/README.md

 7. Add the domain to the host file by running `sudo code /etc/hosts` (for VSCODE), then add `127.0.0.1	yoursitename.dev` to the host file and save.
 8. Visit https://yoursitename.dev and go through the installation process. **The Database Host should be the server name: 'mysql', not 'localhost'**.
 9. Now the site should be up and running with SSL.
-10. Connect to the database (Sequal Ace): Values should match docker-compose.yml.
+10. Connect to the database (tested with Sequal Ace): Values should match docker-compose.yml.
 The docker container should be up and running when trying to connect to the database.
 > * Host: 127.0.0.1
 > * Username: yourusername
 > * Password: yourpassword